How To Lift Weights Properly

 Proper Programming

-When figuring out which movements are best for you, choose compound movements majority of the time.
+When figuring out which movements are best for you, choose compound movements the majority of the time.
 Compound movements work more muscle groups, which means you get a bigger bang for your buck.
 Progressive overload is also key to proper programming.
 Progressive overload means you are gradually increasing the intensity of your workouts over time.
 If you’re new to lifting, this could mean starting with just your body weight.
-Introducing novelty along the way is important to progressive overload as well.
+It’s important to repeat movements week to week until a certain adaptation is achieved.
+Though repetition is important, introducing novelty along the way is important as well.
+Once you’ve adapted to a stimulus, at some point you’ll need to change things up.
 You can add novelty by adding periodization or working towards mastering a skill

 Rest and Recovery